-As a parent member of the Vernon Ski Club:
+As a parent member of the Vernon Ski Club, I agree that:

-- 1. I will be courteous, cooperative and respectful in my dealings with the Program Director, coaches, race officials, Board Members, volunteers, athletes, other club members and ski hill staff. - 2.
-I will place the emotional and physical well-being of athletes ahead of any personal desire to win, realizing that athletes who feel they cannot meet their parents' expectations lose motivation. - 3.
-I will provide support, care and encouragement for my child and all athletes participating in training, race events and other VSC activities. - 4.
-I will guide my child(ren) to help them understand the importance of the VSC Athlete Code of Conduct. - 5.
-I will support coaches and officials in providing a positive and rewarding sports environment for athletes and refrain from making critical comments. - 6.
-I will support the Board of Directors, Program Director and coaches in their efforts at managing club activities and race events. - 7.
-I will discourage the use of foul or abusive language and/or behaviour and the use of drugs. - 8.
-I will fulfill my volunteer commitment with VSC to the best of my ability including participating in local and away race events. - 9.
+- 1. I will abide by the BC Alpine Code of Conduct and Ethics Policy. - 2.
+I will be courteous, cooperative and respectful in my dealings with the Program Director, coaches, race officials, Board Members, volunteers, athletes, other club members and ski hill staff. - 3.
+I will place the emotional and physical well-being of athletes ahead of any personal desire to win, realizing that athletes who feel they cannot meet their parents' expectations lose motivation. - 4.
+I will provide support, care and encouragement for my child and all athletes participating in training, race events and other VSC activities. - 5.
+I will guide my child(ren) to help them understand the importance of the VSC Athlete Agreement and the BC Alpine Code of Conduct. - 6.
+I will support coaches and officials in providing a positive and rewarding sports environment for athletes and refrain from making critical comments. - 7.
+I will support the Board of Directors, Program Director and coaches in their efforts at managing club activities and race events. - 8.
+I will refrain from and discourage the use of foul or abusive language and/or behaviour. - 9.
+I will fulfill my volunteer commitment with VSC to the best of my ability including participating in local and away race events. - 10.
 I will provide my child(ren) with any club uniforms and ski equipment required by their programs.

-As the parent of the above athlete(s) I have read the above Code of Conduct with my child and ensure they understand it.
-I agree that if my child does not adhere to the Code of Conduct that disciplinary action will take place.
-I agree that if I do not abide by the Code of Conduct, my participation in club activities and/or presence at club venues or events may be limited, at the discretion of the Board.
+As the parent of the above athlete(s) I have read the above Agreements with my child and ensure they understand it.
+I agree that if myself or my child(ren) do not adhere to the BC Alpine Code of Conduct and/or the VSC Athlete Agreement that I/they may be subject to disciplinary as outlined in the VSC Disciplinary Policy and/or the BC Alpine Complaint, Discipline and Appeal Policy.